 Exchange rate fluctuations may affect the costs that we incur in our operations.
 The main currencies to which we are exposed are the British pound, the Canadian dollar and the EU euro.
 The exchange rates between these currencies and the U.S. dollar in recent years have fluctuated significantly and may continue to do so in the future.
 A depreciation of these currencies against the U.S. dollar will decrease the U.S. dollar equivalent of the amounts derived from foreign operations reported in our consolidated financial statements, and an appreciation of these currencies will result in a corresponding increase in such amounts.
 The cost of certain items, such as raw materials, manufacturing, employee salaries and transportation and freight, required by our operations may be affected by changes in the value of the relevant currencies.
-To the extent that we are required to pay for goods or services in foreign currencies, the appreciation of such currencies against the U.S. dollar will tend to negatively affect our business.
-There can be no assurance that foreign currency fluctuations will not have a material adverse effect on our business, financial condition and results of operations.
+To the extent that we are required to pay for goods or services in foreign currency fluctuations will not have a material adverse effect on our business, financial condition and results of operations.